 HEIF Extension Project - Initial Teacher Education

 In 2019/20, the University allocated further funding to support an extension project linked to the original Stormbreak HEIF award.
 The extension project focussed on the teaching workforce and in particular initial teacher education.
 As a result of this funding the University of Winchester, in collaboration with Stormbreak CIC, developed a seminar for initial teacher education providers and has so far delivered this to 5 higher education providers across England.

 The culmination of this project contributed to Stormbreak receiving Charitable status in April 2019 and the development of the ‘Surge’ Professional Development Programme for primary schools.
 During this first year, funding was also used to support five University of Winchester partnership schools to receive the newly developed ‘Surge’ programme.

 Publication reference: Randall, V. (2020) 'The Case for Movement to Support Child Mental health' Physical Education Matters 15(2) pp.10-12

-All-Party Parliamentary Group (APPG) on a Fit and Healthy Childhood: a Report on Mental Health through Movement
+2018/19: All-Party Parliamentary Group (APPG) on a Fit and Healthy Childhood: Report on Mental Health through Movement

 In 2018/2019 the University of Winchester collaborated with Bournemouth University to form a working group to write an APPG report on mental health through movement.
 The report was published in October 2019 and highlighted key policy gaps in relation to physical activity and mental health reform.
 The report further sign posted Stormbreak (and other projects) as examples of good practice.

-For further information about Stormbreak, please contact Dr Vicky Randall, Senior Fellow in Knowledge Exchange in the University of Winchester's Faculty of Education and Director for Teaching and Learning at Stormbreak.
+For further information about Stormbreak, please contact Dr Vicky Randall, Senior Fellow in Knowledge Exchange in the Faculty of Education and the Arts, Co-Convener of the Centre for Professional Learning in Education and Director for Teaching and Learning at Stormbreak.